Home

 A ghostly gem-like comb jelly with two long trailing tentacles, lit by an ROV in the dark.

-Described 18 November 2020Duobrachium comb jelly · Duobrachium sparksaeIt is the first animal ever named as a new species entirely from high-definition video, with no specimen caught; it drifts almost 4 km down like a tethered balloon.
+Described 18 November 2020Duobrachium comb jelly · Duobrachium sparksaeIt is the first animal ever named as a new species purely from high-definition video, with no specimen caught at all.
+It drifts almost 4 km down like a balloon on a string.

 A pale glass sponge on a thin stalk with a bulbous head and eye-like holes on bare deep seabed.